ToeKnee013/Calculator/README.md

 by Anthony Garcia

-Course: Software Development I
+Course: Intro to Programming Concepts

-CRN: CEN-3024C-14835
+CRN: COP 1000C

 Description: A caculator built using C++ from my intro to programming class.
 Takes in 3 inputs after hitting "G" to get numbers.
 Then you may choose to Add, Subtract, Multiply, Divide, find the Aveerage, find the Largest, or find which numbers are Positive, Negative, or Zero.